 How it works

 Sessions are online via secure video call.
 I work with individuals and couples (60 minutes).
-Before your first session, we have a brief 15-minute call to see if this feels like the right fit for you.
+Before your first session, we have a free 15-minute call to see if this feels like the right fit for you.
+Fees are in USD; payment is by card or bank transfer.
+There is no Singapore healthcare-system involvement, no Singapore clinical record, no diagnosis code generated by our work together.